momaabna/QGPTAgent/README.md

 1. Open QGIS and load the data you want to work with.
 2. In the QGIS menu, go to "Plugins" and select "QGPT Agent".
 3. The QGPT Agent dialog box will appear.
 Type your natural language command in the text box provided.
-4. Press "Enter" or click on "Execute" to execute the command.
+4. Press "Enter" or click on "Send" to execute the command.

 getting started <a href='https://youtu.be/OkYSWwpduiw'>here </a>